 “The last time I wrote a paper, the year started with 19 not 20…”

-“Friends ask me to proofread their papers; I love helping people’s ideas come through the written word…”
+“Friends often ask me to proofread their papers; I love helping people’s ideas come through the written word…”

-The Writing Workshop at The Seattle School is recommended for all, regardless of your confidence level as a writer.
-While all the writing you will do at The Seattle School requires technical competence, much of it asks for a high level of personal engagement as well.
-The workshop is designed to familiarize you with the genres of writing, research, synthesis, and criticism that you’ll do in your time as a student here.
+The Writing Workshop is recommended for all, regardless of your confidence level as an academic writer.
+While all the writing you will do at The Seattle School requires technical competence, much of it asks for a high level of personal engagement and research synthesis as well.
+The workshop is designed to familiarize you with the rhythms of research, writing, and editing that you’ll do in your time as a student here.
 And more than that, the workshop provides space to experiment with and explore study methods and sustainable work habits to help you re-calibrate your previous academic experience towards the often unexpected dynamics that come with graduate level study.
-The purpose of the workshop is as much about adjusting to graduate school life as it is about refreshing your memory on thesis statements.
+The purpose of the workshop is as much about adjusting to graduate school as it is about refreshing your memory on thesis statements.

-- Tuesday, August 27
+Tuesday, August 22

-- Thursday, August 29
+Thursday, August 24

 What to Expect

 - Brainstorming exercises that generate paper topics or help you see what you’re saying between the lines.

 - Self-guided modules on citation styles, essay structure, etc., that you can return to and reference throughout your Fall term, in addition to workshop time together.